settlemint/docs/docs/developer-guides/connect-frontend.md

 After creating an application, we need to create a Blockchain Network and Node to deploy to.
 This is done by clicking on the `Add a blockchain network` from the Application Dashboard.

-We will deploy our smart contract to the Polygon Mumbai Testnet like the image below:
+We will deploy our smart contract to the Polygon Amoy Testnet like the image below:

 ![Choose A Network](../../static/img/developer-guides/choose-network.png)